Happy Mother’s Day from all of us at Sula Indian Restaurant! Here’s a bit of the history of the modern Mother’s Day celebrations.

-Origin of Mother’s Day goes back to the era of ancient Greeks and Romans, and the roots of Mother’s Day history can also be traced in UK where a Mothering Sunday was celebrated much before it became a holiday in North America.
+The origin of Mother’s Day goes back to the era of ancient Greeks and Romans, and the roots of Mother’s Day history can also be traced in the UK where a Mothering Sunday was celebrated much before it became a holiday in North America.
 However, the celebration of the holiday as it is seen today is a recent phenomenon and not even a hundred years old.

 Earliest History of Mother’s Day